 Repotting Peperomia 'Jayde'

-Most peperomia are slow growing and will only need repotting every three to four years.
+Most peperomia are slow-growing and will only need repotting every three to four years.
 Use a general, peat-free house plant compost, potting up your plant into a container one size bigger than its current pot.
 If you go up too many sizes, water retained in the excess compost can lead to root rot.
-It'll need around an extra inch around the root ball.
+It will need a extra 2-3cm around the rootball.

 How to care for peperomia

 Wait until the compost is dry enough to look pale before watering.
 Water to dampen the compost surface all around the plant.
 Allow the compost to dry out again before re-watering.
 Peperomias are prone to root rot if overwatered.
-Watering with rainwater is good for house plants as it contains fewer chemicals, but tap water is fine too.
-You can boil tap water and let it cool to remove some of the chemicals but many people will not have time for this and, for peperomia, watering when your plant needs it is more important.
+Rainwater is good for houseplants as it contains fewer chemicals, but tap water is fine too.

 Mist peperomia regularly, especially in a room with low humidity.
-Keep peperomia away from radiators as central heating dries out the air and lowers humidity.
+Keep them away from radiators as central heating dries out the compost.

 Feed peperomia every month during the summer with a general houseplant fertiliser.